 - Photo.Net: Before Behance, Flickr, or perhaps 500px, there was Photo.net.
 It is the internets’ original online community for photographers, boast over 25 years of photography inspiration.
 With over 5 Million images, it is a little behind 500px.
 Photo.net focuses more on the image rather than the photographer.

 It is a little bit outdated and doesn’t look like it is moderated much, which is great.
 Real photographers ought to help out real photographers with realistic critiques.

 Creative Photography websites

-Photography can be a hobby. my first inspiration, i have got from those “top 10 photography website” .
-I have learn couple of thing from, how to become a photographer. i inspired from those.
+Photography can be a hobby. my first inspiration, I have got from those “top 10 photography website“.
+I have learned a couple of things from, how to become a photographer.
+I inspired by those.